-We presented the Pareto thesis' impact to utility of rack- systems efficiency in warehouses, collected methods and to SLAP, developed a simulation system for an exact problem, to show out, how important is to pay attention on materials arrangements, validated the method and made 10 000 simulations.
+We presented the Pareto thesis' impact to utility of racksystems efficiency in warehouses, collected methods and to SLAP, developed a simulation system for an exact problem, to show out, how important is to pay attention on materials arrangements, validated the method and made 10 000 simulations.

 We don't think, that our best random arrangement for the problem is good enough, but this experience proved that it is worth to looking for better solutions.
-The presented simulations could be a good base to start GA population or could be used for a neural net building.
+The presented [10] Lu Chen & Zhiqiang Lu, "The storage location assignment problem for outbound simulations could be a good base to start GA population or could be used for a neural net building.

-There are many questions that we would like to answer in ${\left[12\right] }$ the future:
+There are many questions that we would like to answer in the future:

-- We would like to build a general model, to make simulations with other rack-systems, other shapes and constructions to optimize the area-utility.
+- We would like to build a general model, to make ^[12] simulations with other rack-systems, other shapes and constructions to optimize the area-utility.
 What shapes is ideal for a situation and what influence it? - How many racks should be compact and many conventional ones should be used to optimize areautility?
-How deep and how high they should be? - How would impact the result if the temporary storage on the corridor is prohibited? - --- What can we reach if the selection in model would be changed from greedy algorithm to something else? - What we have to do if we can see further for example ten or twenty tasks and not just one? - How to arrange the inventory if we would have better solutions in short terms? - When is it worth to make the calculations for a new arrangement and rearrange the warehouse?
+How deep and how high they should be? - How would impact the result if the temporary storage on the corridor is prohibited? - What can we reach if the selection in model would be changed from greedy algorithm to something else? - What we have to do if we can see further for example ten or twenty tasks and not just one? - How to arrange the inventory if we would have better solutions in short terms?

+arrangement and rearrange the warehouse?
 Could it be done by new dynamic process?